iterative/dvc.org/content/docs/studio/user-guide/model-registry/view-models.md

 # View models

 You can find all your models in the [models dashboard](#models-dashboard).
-Each model also has a separate [model details page](#model-details-page).
+Each model has separate [model details pages](#model-details-page) for all its model versions.
 Also, all models from a given Git repository are included as [`model` columns in the experiment tables](#model-columns-in-the-projects-experiment-table) of those projects that connect to this Git repository.